Sparta History

 Packwood established the town of Sparta, eight miles from the ditch site, in 1870 or 1871.
 The ditch crew and the miners who were reworking nearby Eagle Creek placer mining claims contributed to the increase in the town’s Chinese population.
 By the late 1870s, the town had between 1,000 and 1,200 Chinese residents.

-Despite active lode mining, Sparta's big boom was long gone.
-The Oregon Scout article quoted above stated that in 1890 the town was virtually abandoned.
-It is likely however that from the perspective of the miner quoted in the article, who was in Sparta during it's big boom years, that Sparta in 1890 indeed seemed abandoned, however the community was still active and a new school house was even built the next year (see photo above.)
+Despite continued lode mining, Sparta’s boom years were long past.
+The Oregon Scout article quoted above reported that by 1890 the town was virtually abandoned.
+From the perspective of the miner who had known Sparta during its peak, that may well have seemed true.
+In reality, however, the community remained active, and a new schoolhouse was even built the following year.

 Still standing in Sparta is the general goods store originally built by Sigmund Heilner in 1872.
 Sigmund and his brother set up and operated the general store and banking business under the name E. D. Cohn & Company.